 Payment for a resale contract is not due until the sale of the consumer’s timeshare or long-term holiday product is completed, or the contract is terminated for other, agreed reasons.

-If you engage with an exit company make sure that you explain to them that you wish to recover your fees charged by the re-seller in the event that they charged you and did not sell your timeshare.
+If you engage with a timeshare law firm make sure that you explain to them that you wish to recover your fees charged by the re-seller in the event that they charged you and did not sell your timeshare.

 Last modified: 15th April 2020